Leela Punyaratabandhu, author of Bangkok, talks street food, real Thai food, and shares a recipe for crispy water spinach salad

 Crispy water spinach salad

-ยำาผักบุ้งกรอบ | Yam phak bung krop
+ยำผักบุ้งกรอบ | Yam phak bung krop

 This popular salad in Bangkok and in a few Thai restaurants in large cities in the United States can be enjoyed as a stand-alone appetizer with cold beer or as a rice accompaniment.
 To keep the water spinach fritters from becoming soggy, serve the salad unassembled, which is how Thais usually serve it.
 Then, just before you are about to take the